dangerpeanut/StarShed/README.md

 Once all of these labels have a value, one more thing is needed before you can use the program.
 The bundled scripts need to be made executable.
 From a terminal, you can accomplish this from the included scripts folder by doing 'chmod +x \*.sh'.

 That should be all.
 Now you can go back to where you put the program.
-Run 'perl modderman.pl'.
+Run 'perl starshed.pl'.

 ## The Program